-- Integrated appeals and grievances materials are detailed in the SMAC for EAE D-SNPs. - Due to integrated Member materials containing both Medicare and Medi-Cal information, plans must suppress Medi-Cal welcome packages as they would be duplicative and unnecessary. - Plans are required to use the CMS Multilanguage Insert (MLI) language and DHCS tagline language in their Member Handbook and applicable integrated materials. - " Member Handbook: - o Plans must use the DHCS tagline in Chapter 1 of the Member Handbook.
+- Integrated appeals and grievances materials are detailed in the SMAC for EAE D-SNPs. - Due to integrated Member materials containing both Medicare and Medi-Cal information, plans must suppress Medi-Cal welcome packages as they would be duplicative and unnecessary. - Plans are required to use the CMS Multilanguage Insert (MLI) language and DHCS tagline language in their Member Handbook and applicable integrated materials. - " Member Handbook: - Plans must use the DHCS tagline in Chapter 1 of the Member Handbook. - In Chapter 2 of the Member Handbook, plans may exclude some of the contact information (e.g., email) if that information is not available or provided anywhere for some entities.